pulmonomics-lab/roplspvs/README.md

 Model 1 uses p(corr) cutoff which is userset either to numeric value or corresponding to userset p[Pearson_pcorr_cutoff] and userset number of orthogonals with default 0.
 Model 2 uses p(corr) cutoff corresponding to userset p[Pearson_pcorr_cutoff] and number of orthogonals resulting in best performing model after variable selection.
 Model 3 uses both p(corr) cutoff and number of orthogonals resulting in best performing model after variable selection.
 Only pcorr cutoff higher than p[Pearson_pcorr_cutoff] is used.
-Model 4 uses both p(corr) cutoff and number of orthogonals resulting in best performing model after variable selection while keeping the amount of variables down by only adding variables if a decrease in p(corr) cutoff less than userset Δpcorr cutoff results in an increase in Q2 of more than 1%.
+Model 4 uses both p(corr) cutoff and number of orthogonals resulting in best performing model after variable selection while keeping the amount of variables down by only adding variables if a decrease in p(corr) cutoff less than userset p(corr) cutoff results in an increase in Q2 of more than 1%.
+Model 5 is an iteration model using increasing p(corr) cutoff from 0.01 to until no more variables are selected.
+The amount of orthogonals is set using ropls default method adding an orthogonal as long as Q2 post vs is increased by 1 %.
+Best performing model is selected comparing each iteration.

 ### Best performing model during selection of amount of orthogonal variables and p(corr) cutoff
 Best performing models are defined as models that after variable selection give high Q2, low difference between R2 and Q2 and also low p[Q2_perm_ post_vs] and low p[R2_perm_ post_vs].
 The weight between low difference and low p[Q2_perm_ post_vs] is given by userset prefered_pR2_and_pQ2_permutated_post_vs with lower prefered_pR2_and_pQ2_permutated_post_vs giving more weight to p[Q2_perm_ post_vs] compared to high Q2 and low difference between R2 and Q2.